Your value as an SEO comes from your ability to demonstrate your results.

 Mmmm, sounds delicious.
 Let’s jump in!

-Measure SEO Performance Like a Boss: 9 SEO Metrics You Need to Track
+Measure SEO Performance Like a Boss: 9 Metrics for SEO Tracking

 1. Keyword Rankings